-- Between one quarter and one half of all women in the world have been abused by their intimate partners.
+- Between one-quarter and one-half of all women in the world have been abused by their intimate partners.
 From 40 to 70 percent of all female murder victims worldwide are killed by an intimate partner.
-(In the United States, where domestic cruelty is illegal and police protection is available, one fourth of women have suffered some form of domestic violence.)
+(In the United States, where domestic cruelty is illegal and police protection is available, one-fourth of women have suffered some form of domestic violence.)

 - Cruelty to women is rampant in the Middle East, where women are forced to veil themselves, forbidden to drive, and banned from walking alone.
 In Pakistan, angry husbands are known to throw acid in their wives’ faces—causing permanent disfigurement.
 In Syria, Jordan, and Iran, women who dare to disagree with their husbands become victims of “honor killings.”

-- In many parts of the world girls are denied education because they are viewed as inferior.
+- In many parts of the world, girls are denied education because they are viewed as inferior.
 There were 185 documented attacks on schools and hospitals last year in Afghanistan, all attributed to Taliban extremists who oppose the education of girls.

 - Mistreatment of women is widespread in Africa, where widows are legally displaced by their families and left with no protection.
 Hundreds of thousands of girls in Uganda, Kenya, Somalia, Malawi, and other nations are butchered sexually in a barbaric practice known as female genital mutilation.
 And in South Africa, girls as young as 12 are sold as “wives” to older men who have the AIDS virus.
 The men believe that having sex with a virgin will cure them of the disease.

-I recently met New York Times columnist Nicholas Kristof, who is the co-author of the best-selling book Half the Sky.
+I recently met New York Times columnist Nicholas Kristof, the co-author of the best-selling book Half the Sky.
 He investigated the largely unreported phenomenon of gender injustice and concluded that it is the most crucial social issue of our day.